MicrosoftDocs/quantum-docs/articles/how-to-create-quantum-workspaces-with-the-azure-portal.md

 to start the process of creating an Azure subscription.

 > [!NOTE]
-> You will need to introduce your billing information (e.g. a valid credit card) in order to create your free Azure subscription.
+> You will need to introduce your billing information (for example, a valid credit card) to create your free Azure subscription.

 ![alt_text=Screen capture of the free Azure sign up page](./media/start-free.png)